 Be the voice of other students, and represent them and their concerns and ideas with lecturers, faculties and the University as a whole.

-Class representatives provide a connection between the lecturer and students.
-They also work with the Victoria University of Wellington Students' Association (VUWSA) Education Office on any academic issues that arise in their course.
+Class representatives act as liaisons between the lecturer and students.
+They also work with the Victoria University of Wellington Students' Association (VUWSA) Student Representation Co-ordinator on any academic issues that may arise in their course.

 Reps are elected by students by the third week of classes every trimester.
-Being a rep requires a weekly commitment.
+Once elected, class reps register online and complete their online training through the VUWSA website.
 Representation may be approved (on a case-by-case basis) to count towards Victoria Plus and the Victoria International Leadership Programme.

 University council member